SSoQw/Battle-Of-WIT/README.md

 ## Installation and Setup
 1. Install Eclipse if you haven't already
 1. Clone this repository and install its dependencies
+1. Added the jar in the parent file to the class path.

 ## Run